ennovyhs-ops/fbtechin/README.md

-# AI-Powered Market Data Analyzer (fbeasy)
+# fbeasy: AI-Powered Market Data Analyzer

-An advanced, AI-driven financial analysis tool built with Next.js, Genkit, and Tailwind CSS.
+An advanced, AI-driven financial analysis tool built with **Next.js**, **Genkit**, and **Tailwind CSS**.
 This application provides real-time market data retrieval, deep technical analysis, and probabilistic forecasting using Google Gemini models.

-## 🚀 Features
+## 🚀 Key Features

-- **AI Momentum Scoring**: A proprietary deterministic model synthesized by Google Gemini to provide a clear Bullish/Bearish signal.
+- **AI Momentum Scoring**: A proprietary deterministic model synthesized by Google Gemini to provide a clear Bullish/Bearish signal with historical comparison.
-- **Advanced Multi-Pane Charting**: Stacked interactive charts with Price/Volume, MACD, and RSI panes synchronized by date.
+- **Advanced Multi-Pane Charting**: Stacked interactive charts with Price/Volume, MACD, and RSI panes synchronized by date for precision analysis.
 - **Technical Overlays**: Toggleable Bollinger Bands, EMA 9, EMA 20, SMA 50, and SMA 200 directly on the price chart.
-- **Monte Carlo Simulations**: Probabilistic 30-day price forecasting based on 5,000+ simulated paths.
+- **Monte Carlo Simulations**: Probabilistic 30-day price forecasting based on 5,000+ simulated paths to visualize risk and reward.
 - **AI-Driven Trade Ideas**: Contextualized trade strategies (Standard, Alternative, and "Lotto") synthesized from momentum and volatility models.
 - **News Sentiment & Divergence**: AI-powered news analysis that detects if sentiment confirms or diverges from technical indicators.
 - **Customizable Indicators**: Real-time browser-side recalculation of RSI, MACD, and other indicators with user-defined periods.
-- **Option Play Sandbox**: Build and analyze custom multi-leg option strategies with instant AI feedback.
+- **Option Play Sandbox**: Build and analyze custom multi-leg option strategies with instant AI feedback on alignment with market context.

 ## 🛠️ Tech Stack